OvercastNetwork/OCN/README.md

 ## Create an admin user

 To create the initial admin user for the website, type this command into rails console, replacing the data fields with your account info.
+Make sure to replace the UUID field with the UUID of your Minecraft account, which you can find [here](https://mcuuid.net/)

 		User.without_attr_protection {
 				User.create!(email: 'your@email', username: 'your_username',
 				password: 'password', password_confirmation: 'password',
-				admin: true)
+				admin: true, "uuid" 'uuid')
 		}

 Make sure your user has been confirmed by running